analogdevicesinc/ai8x-training/README.md

 ---

-## MAX78000 Hardware and Resources
+## MAX78000 and MAX78002 Hardware and Resources

 MAX78000/MAX78002 are embedded accelerators.
 Unlike GPUs, MAX78000/MAX78002 do not have gigabytes of memory, and cannot support arbitrary data (image) sizes.